mohammed-elkomy/low-poly-image-evolution/README.md

 # Multi-processing Image Evolution In Python
-The github repo for my blog post  [blog post](https://mohammed-a-elkomy.medium.com/multi-processing-image-evolution-in-python-be5e7eedded5)
+The github repo for my [blog post](https://mohammed-a-elkomy.medium.com/multi-processing-image-evolution-in-python-be5e7eedded5)
 Evolving images reconstructed using a small number of polygons, being optimized by dual annealing optimization algorithm in a distributed job with python.

 **Demo on youtube, click to play**